novbalu/techtorial-aac-lab/3_try_aac_cicd/README.md

-## Try an ACI as Code CICD Pipeline
+## Trying out an ACI as Code CICD Pipeline

 ## Goal